 - Tendonitis, in which a tendon is inflamed and swollen (the biceps tendon, which connects the biceps muscle to the shoulder socket, is commonly affected).

 - Acromioclavicular arthritis, a rotator cuff tear, or another shoulder condition that causes the subacromial space to shrink; this shrinking leads to irritation of the bursa and tendons, eventually resulting in bursitis or tendonitis.

 A diagnosis of shoulder impingement syndrome may be temporary.
 Medical imaging, such as ultrasound and MRI, may allow for a more precise diagnosis6 (such as bursitis or rotator cuff tear).

 Read more about Shoulder Impingement on Sports-health.com

 Septic Shoulder Bursitis

 People with septic shoulder bursitis will experience the same symptoms described above and may also feel tired, feverish, and sick, and notice warmth and redness at the shoulder.
-Anyone with septic shoulder bursitis must seek medical attention to be treated with antibiotics to prevent the spread of infection into the bloodstream.
+The pain level will also be much higher.
+Anyone with septic shoulder bursitis should seek medical attention to be treated with antibiotics to prevent the spread of infection into the bloodstream.